line/create-liff-app/README.md

 ## About

 ### LIFF
-LINE Front-end Framework (LIFF) is a platform for web apps provided by LINE.
+LINE Front-end Framework (LIFF) is a platform for web apps provided by LY Corporation.
 The web apps running on this platform are called LIFF apps.

 Do you want to know more about LIFF?
 [Learn more](https://developers.line.biz/en/docs/liff/overview/)